open-traffic-generator/open-traffic-generator.github.io/docs/model.md

 ## Hierarchy

-The hierarchy of objects the OTG Model is visualized below.
+The hierarchy of objects in the OTG Model is visualized below.
 <!-- TODO replace with an image from the images subfolder -->
 ![OTG Hierarchy](https://raw.githubusercontent.com/open-traffic-generator/models/docs/docs/overview.drawio.svg)
 <p style="text-align: center;"><sub>Fig. 1.
 Hierarchy of the OTG objects</sub></p>